korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 My index is always going to be at the start of the file.
 I'll write the size of the map, which should be equal to the number of records.
-Looping through the map entries, I'll write the key, and the value as longs, each write taking up 8 bytes.
+Looping through the map entries, I'll write the key, and the value as longs, each write taking up eight bytes.
 The usual _catch_ block goes here.

-One thing I didn't really mention earlier, but it's important, is that you want to use a **LinkedHashMap** for the index map, so that your indexed data is in insertion order, matching the order the records were printed in.
+One thing I didn't really mention earlier, but it's important is that you want to use a **LinkedHashMap** for the index map, so that your indexed data is in insertion order, matching the order the records were printed in.